CulDeVu/culdevu.github.io/thought/2022-12-17-img-compression.md

 Just for shits and giggles, I tried the classic orthogonal square wave decomposition `data[i+0], data[i+1] -> data[i+0] + data[i+1], data[i+0] - data[i+1]`.
 It's not reversible, but who knows?
 I do, it's 6090554, 6963846, 6775737, not the greatest.

 I tried to come up with an enumeration of all the different kinds of mappings that are continuous, but couldn't come up with anything usefully different that what I have.

+Future TODO:
+- Another option is to encode every `n` pixels, interpolate between them, and then encode the difference.
+- For the `n = 2` case, I predict that most middle pixels either take on values close to the left neighbor, close to their right neighbor, for close to their middle value.
+Investigate this.

 Let's look at quads now.
 They're interesting.